trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-8. Fix all missing field tzip18 on storage structure in the file
+8. Fix all missing field tzip18 on storage structure in the file.

 ```ligolang
 const poke = (